DylanAlberto/MioBuss/README.md

 - Facilitate user check-ins through QR codes.
 - Monitor the real-time occupancy levels.

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

 ## License

-[Insert License Information Here]

-## Authors and Acknowledgements

-Thanks to all contributors who have participated in this project.

-## Project Status

-This project is in active development.
-Contributors are encouraged to join the project and contribute to its growth.
+This software and its source code are the exclusive property of MioBuss team.
+All rights, including but not limited to copyright, distribution, reproduction, modification, and use, are reserved.
+Unauthorized use, copying, distribution, or modification of this software and its documentation, in whole or in part, is strictly prohibited without the prior written consent of MioBuss team.

 ---